 If you have a pre-existing medical condition, you should always tell your insurance provider.
 A medical condition doesn’t mean you won’t find cover, it just means that your premium in some cases could cost you a little more.

 If your provider finds out that a medical emergency you had on your trip was linked to a condition you already had and didn’t declare, they might decide not to pay out.
-Therefore it’s always best to be honest about your medical history.
+Therefore, it’s always best to be honest about your medical history.

 What else should I consider?

-Once you’ve worked out where you want to go, and have considered the length of your trip, there are a few important things still to think about.
+Once you’ve worked out where you want to go and have considered the length of your trip, there are a few important things still to think about.

-Return visits – If life throws you a curveball and you need to come back home, be it for a wedding or a family emergency, then you’ll be in a much better place if you’ve planned this as a feature of your insurance cover.
+- Return visits – if life throws you a curveball and you need to come back home, be it for a wedding or a family emergency, then you’ll be in a much better place if you’ve planned this as a feature of your insurance cover.

-Working abroad – While some policies will cover you for injury or illness while abroad, be aware this isn’t always the case when it comes to manual labour.
+- Working abroad – while some policies will cover you for injury or illness while abroad, be aware this isn’t always the case when it comes to manual labour.

-Countries covered – You might have to pay a higher premium if you’re visiting certain countries.
+- Countries covered – you might have to pay a higher premium if you’re visiting certain countries.
 Not all backpacker policies cover you for travel to USA, Mexico or the Caribbean.
 Sometimes this can be linked to the high cost of medical treatment in such countries.

-Age limits – Some backpacker insurance policies have age restrictions if, for example, you’re a mature student or you’ve taken a sabbatical.
+- Age limits –some backpacker insurance policies have age restrictions if, for example, you’re a mature student or you’ve taken a sabbatical.
 You might want to look instead for a policy that will cover you regardless of your age.

-Political unrest – Many policies will not provide cover if the UK government (Foreign & Commonwealth Office) has advised against travel, often due to a country being at war or in a time of civil unrest.
+- Political unrest – many policies will not provide cover if the UK government (Foreign & Commonwealth Office) has advised against travel, often due to a country being at war or in a time of civil unrest.

-How do I compare?
+How do I compare quotes?

 Don’t assume the cheapest option is the best option.
 Instead, choose a policy that works for you based on where you’re going, what you’re doing and how long you’re travelling for.